Getting your Trinity Audio player ready...

 “You realize you may have damned everyone who has seen her?”

 “It doesn’t have to.
-Most legends and stories of hellhounds state that the creature can kill just by being seen, causing some to become murderous and hypnotizing others to suicide.”
+Most stories of hellhounds state that the creature can kill just by being seen, spark murdery thoughts in a heartbeat, and daze others into suicide.”

 “One second, Gene.
 I need to speak with Hellie privately.”

-I walked swiftly, pulling Hellie into an area outside of Gene’s earshot.
+I walked swiftly, pulling Hellie into an area outside Gene’s earshot.

 “Omg, call it off.”

-“Hellie, I know you skirt the rules.
+“Hellie, I’m starting to understand that you skirt the rules.
 If he does it himself, you didn’t technically do it.
-But…you cannot harm no one in any way unless I tell you to, understood?”
+But… you cannot harm anyone in any way unless I tell you to, understood?”

 “Okay, you got the floor, Gene.”